burnflare/libclang-experiments/auto_code_injection_using_clang.md

 Thankfully there is a easy way to filter to only the kinds of declarations we care about.
 In this case, we only care about Objective-C instance method so let's filter that our.
 You can see the entire list of declaration types [here](http://clang.llvm.org/doxygen/group__CINDEX.html#gaaccc432245b4cd9f2d470913f9ef0013)

-Once we know it's a Obj-C instance method, we can do a simple `strcmp()` to confirm that it's correct method signature that we care about.
+Once we know it's a Obj-C instance method, we can do a simple `strcmp()` to confirm that it's the correct method signature that we care about.

 	            CXToken *tokens;
 	            unsigned int numTokens;